Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Introduction

-Our current work extends the contributions above mentioned by studying a Boltzmann-Poisson system for collisional electronic transport in which the momentum is studied in curvilinear coordinates determined by the energy band structure appearing both in the transport and the electron-phonon collision operator.
+Our current work extends the contributions above mentioned by studying a Boltzmann - Poisson system for collisional electronic transport in which the momentum is studied in curvilinear coordinates determined by the energy band structure appearing both in the transport and the electron-phonon collision operator.
 The latter models the discrete energy jumps with a Dirac delta distribution scattering term, which is clearly not a smooth bounded function and therefore more complex than previous collision operators studied in the context of entropy stable and positivity preserving DG methods for collisional electron transport.
-We study semi discrete stability properties (under an entropy norm) of the DG method for the Boltzmann - Poisson problem by means of the (semi-discrete) Hamiltonian energy functional, where, without loss of generality, we assume a suitable discretization for the Poisson equation, yielding an accurate mass preserving approximation for both the electrostatic potential and corresponding electric field, and later we present the proof of positivity preservation for the DG scheme for BP in the usual $L_2$ (Jacobian weighted) norm.
-For the positivity preserving work, we introduce the 3D (1D in position, 2D in momentum) plus time problem that we will focus on, a diode under symmetry assumptions in the momentum space.
+We study semi-discrete stability properties (under an entropy norm) of the DG method for the Boltzmann - Poisson problem by means of the (semi-discrete) Hamiltonian energy functional, where, without loss of generality, we assume a suitable discretization for the Poisson equation, yielding an accurate mass preserving approximation for both the electrostatic potential and corresponding electric field, and later we present the proof of positivity preservation for the DG scheme for BP.
+For the positivity preserving work, we introduce the 1D-position with 3D-momenta space problem with azimuthal symmetry, which can be reduced to a 3-dimensional set of coordinates (1D in position, 2D in momentum) plus time when modeling a 1D diode under such symmetry assumptions in momentum space.